 Changing the behavior of the LastName WebForm control into showing both the LastName and FirstName values at the same time is a relatively easy job.
 For this select the oPeople\LastName object in the code explorer and then activate the properties panel (Ctrl+2).
 On the tab-page named "Events" double click the OnSetCalculatedValue event.
 The procedure appears in the source code.
-Now add "Move (People.LastName - ',' \ People.FirstName) to sValue" in the procedure (it does not matter where as long as it is between "Procedure" and "End Procedure" and that it is a full line of source code.
+Now add "Move (People.LastName - ',' \ People.FirstName) to sValue" in the procedure (it does not matter where as long as it is between "Procedure" and "End\Procedure" and that it is a full line of source code.

-Set piColumnSpan to 8 Set piColumnIndex to 3 Set pbEnabled to False Set psLabel to "LastName: Set pbShowLabel to False Procedure OnSetCalculatedValue String ByRef sValue Forward Send OnSetCalculatedValue (&sValue) Move (People.LastName -\ People.FirstName) to sValue End Object
+'''

+Object oPeople LastName is a cWebForm

+Set piColumnSpan to 8

+Set piColumnIndex to 3

+Set pbEnabled to False

+Set psLabel to "LastName:

+Procedure OnSetCalculatedValue String ByRef sValue

+Forward Send OnSetCalculatedValue (&sValue)

+Move (People.LastName -

+People.FirstName) to sValue

+End Procedure

+End Object

+'''